 Food and Drug Administration, HHS.

-Submit either electronic or written comments on the collection of information by November 8, 2011.
+Submit written or electronic comments on the collection of information by March 16, 2009.

 FOR FURTHER INFORMATION CONTACT:

 Jonna Capezzuto, Office of Information Management (HFA-710), Food and Drug Administration, 5600 Fishers Lane, Rockville, MD 20857, 301-796-3794.End Further Info End Preamble Start Supplemental Information

 Under the PRA (44 U.S.C.
 3501-3520), Federal agencies must obtain approval from the Office of Management and Budget (OMB) for each collection of information they conduct or sponsor.
 “Collection of information” is defined in 44 U.S.C.
 3502(3) and 5 CFR 1320.3(c) and includes agency requests or requirements that members of the public submit reports, keep records, or provide information to a third party.
 Section 3506(c)(2)(A) of the PRA (44 U.S.C.
 3506(c)(2)(A)) requires Federal agencies to provide a 60-day notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, before submitting the collection to OMB for approval.
 To comply with this requirement, FDA is publishing notice Start Printed Page 2081of the proposed collection of information set forth in this document.